CMSgov/bluebutton-site-static/_pages/developers.md

 Please note that this synthetic data set does not represent a longitudinal patient view.
 The claims—though representative independently—are shuffled and randomly assigned to patients.
 To build the synthetic data set, we selected a number of random claims, and shuffling them like a deck of cards among a group of fictitious Patient IDs.
 This will allow developers to test the Blue Button API system, but could result in a patient with records for contradictory procedures.

+**Production Data**

+The CMS Blue Button API has at least one claim for over 53M beneficiaries.

+Today, there are approximately 38M beneficiaries in traditional or fee-for-service Medicare.
+The Blue Button API has Part A/B/D data for those beneficiaries plus Part D data for some beneficiaries on Medicare Advantage plans.

+Part D has always been a separate program, but certain plans include both the MA benefits (Part C) and Part D.  As a result, Part D drug event data is collected separately from MA encounter data.
+Part D drug event data for all participants in Part D has been collected by the agency since the program began in the mid-2000s.

+The API also has historical claims data going back four years.
+All of these factors contribute to the 53M number we use to describe the total number of beneficiaries available via the Blue Button API.

 ## Try the API

 To join the Developer Preview, register a sample application and retrieve synthetic data for a sample Patient ID by calling the API, follow these four steps:

 **Step 1:** [Join the Developer Preview](https://sandbox.bluebutton.cms.gov/v1/accounts/create) and register a sample application

-- [Join the Developer Preview](https://sandbox.bluebutton.cms.gov/v1/accounts/create) to access the Developer Dashboard
-- Click "Application Registration" to register a new sample application and get a Client ID and Secret
+Click "Application Registration" to register a new sample application and get a Client ID and Secret

 **Step 2:** Generate a sample token